 Q: Should I consider purchasing flood, wind damage or hurricane insurance?

-A: Since many vacation properties are located near bodies of water like oceans or lakes, the insurance can be a little more expensive because these are considered high-risk areas.
-Still, if the location of your vacation home is prone to natural disasters, it is wise to invest in this type of insurance.
-If you are purchasing a vacation home, be sure to research the cost of this type of insurance before buying because it may affect your final decision on the exact location of your vacation home.
+A: Since many vacation properties are located near bodies of water like oceans or lakes, the insurance can be a little more expensive because these are considered higher-risk areas.
+Standard policies include coverage for wind damage, although a separate deductible generally applies.
+Flood and earthquake are not covered under standard policies, so you should consider purchasing separate policies if you wish to cover your vacation home against these types of losses.
+Your insurance agent can help you determine appropriate coverages.
+If you are purchasing a vacation home, be sure to research this type of insurance before buying because it may affect your final decision on the exact location of your vacation home.